 This is the main screen that you will come back many times during the course of developing your plan.
 It lists summary data about your system and the status of the threat assessment.
-You can return to this page from anywhere in the program by Clicking on System Overview in the left menu box.
+You can return to this page from anywhere in the program by Clicking on System Overview in the menu.